Stage Mother (1933 film): Production

 Stage Mother was based on the novel of the same name by Bradford Ropes, whose earlier book 42nd Street had been adapted into the successful 1933 film.
+Larry Fine, one of the performers from the iconic American vaudeville and comedy troupe, The Three Stooges, makes an appearance in the film as a music store customer.

 The film includes the songs "Beautiful Girl" and "I'm Dancing on a Rainbow" with words and music by Nacio Herb Brown and Arthur Freed, and "Any Little Girl, That's a Nice Little Girl, Is the Right Little Girl for Me" with words and music by Fred Fisher.

 Reception

-Mordaunt Hall for The New York Times finds many of the film's scenarios "utterly implausible" but praises Brady for making them somewhat believable.
-He credits Brady's acting and Brabin's direction with making Stage Mother "infinitely more acceptable than most others of its type".

-Film historian Richard Barrios identified Stage Mother as an example of the presentation of "coded" homosexual imagery in early film.
-The Motion Picture Production Code banned overt portrayals of homosexuality but the Code was laxly enforced until July 1, 1934, when Joseph Breen took over.
-The character of Mr. Sterling, Shirley's dance instructor, typifies the motion picture homosexual.
+Film critic Mordaunt Hall wrote "it is chiefly through Miss Brady's competent performance and Charles Brabin's experienced direction that this production succeeds in being infinitely more acceptable than most others of its type."
+Film historian Richard Barrios observed that the character of Mr. Sterling, Shirley's dance instructor, typifies the motion picture homosexual.
 Posing with hands on hips, Sterling lisps his way through his scene with Kitty and Shirley and even exchanges dialogue with Kitty implying that she will fix him up with other men in the theatre.

+Critic Ruth Waterbury stated "Alice Brady proves she can tear at your heart strings as well as make you laugh; Franchot Tone is worthy of a much better and bigger part; Maureen O'Sullivan is the real surprise of the picture, for the first time in her career, this little colleen acts like her heart and soul are really in her work."
+Billboard Magazine wrote this film "is one of the finest pieces of box-office material that has come to our view in many moons; it is made very human by the legitimate, frank and able handling which the direction gives; the performance of Miss Brady is one of the finest in screen history; the picture is full of music, action, life and interesting stage stuff that can be calculated to please."

+Leonard Maltin opined that "Brady is wonderful, and so is seedy backstage atmosphere; songs include "Beautiful Girl", later immortalized in Singin' in the Rain.
+The Los Angeles Evening Record said "it's a grand yarn, played to the hilt by Brady and O'Sullivan; you'll wait a long time before you see better performances than these two give; this is good, reliable entertainment; a human story, adequately played, and embellished by one or two ballet-numbers that will give you a tingle."